 By categorizing your credit card bills into your app, you will EMPOWERED to manage your money and budget more effectively.

 This person must benefit from your change.
-It could be your parent or your spouse.
+It could be your parent, your spouse or your boy/girl friend.

 Step 3) Set Specific Targets On Where You Want To Cut Back

 A poll on Singaporeans’ spending habits over the past three months found that food and beverage is the highest expenditure!